Democratization: Economic development and modernization theory

 Adam Przeworski and Fernando Limongi argue that while economic development makes democracies less likely to turn authoritarian, there is insufficient evidence to conclude that development causes democratization (turning an authoritarian state into a democracy).
 Economic development can boost public support for authoritarian regimes in the short-to-medium term.
 Andrew J. Nathan argues that China is a problematic case for the thesis that economic development causes democratization.
 Michael Miller finds that development increases the likelihood of "democratization in regimes that are fragile and unstable, but makes this fragility less likely to begin with."

 There is research to suggest that greater urbanization, through various pathways, contributes to democratization.
-A 2016 study found that preferential trade agreements "encourage the democratization of a country, in particular if the PTA partners are themselves democracies."

 Numerous scholars and political thinkers have linked a large middle class to the emergence and sustenance of democracy, whereas others have challenged this relationship.

 In "Non-Modernization" (2022), Daron Acemoglu and James A. Robinson argue that modernization theory cannot account for various paths of political development "because it posits a link between economics and politics that is not conditional on institutions and culture and that presumes a definite endpoint—for example, an 'end of history'."

 A meta-analysis by Gerardo L. Munck of research on Lipset's argument shows that a majority of studies do not support the thesis that higher levels of economic development leads to more democracy.

+A 2024 study linked industrialization to democratization, arguing that large-scale employment in manufacturing made mass mobilization easier to occur and harder to repress.

+Capital mobility

+Theories on causes to democratization such as economic development focuses on the aspect of gaining capital.
+Capital mobility focuses on the movement of money across borders of countries, different financial instruments, and the corresponding restrictions.
+In the past, there have been multiple theories as to what the relationship is between capital mobility and democratization.

+The "doomsway view" is that capital mobility is an inherent threat to underdeveloped democracies by the worsening of economic inequalities, favoring the interests of powerful elites and external actors over the rest of society.
+This might lead to depending on money from outside, therefore affecting the economic situation in other countries.
+Sylvia Maxfield argues that a bigger demand for transparency in both the private and public sectors by some investors can contribute to a strengthening of democratic institutions and can encourage democratic consolidation.

+A 2016 study found that preferential trade agreements can increase democratization of a country, especially trading with other democracies.
+A 2020 study found increased trade between democracies reduces democratic backsliding, while trade between democracies and autocracies reduces democratization of the autocracies.
+Trade and capital mobility often involve international organizations, such as the International Monetary Fund (IMF), World Bank, and World Trade Organization (WTO), which can condition financial assistance or trade agreements on democratic reforms.